Canada Pardon & Record Suspension

 Revocation of Pardons or Record Suspensions

-A Pardon or Record Suspension may be revoked if an individual re-offends, the PBC issued a Pardon or Record Suspension in error (ie. over-sight) or due to misrepresentation or accidental error by the applicant.
+A Pardon or Record Suspension may be revoked if an individual re-offends, the PBC granted the application in error (ie. over-sight) or due to misrepresentation or accidental error by the applicant.

 How Long Will it Take my Record Suspension Application to be Processed?